tobami/littlechef/README.md

 gateway = hub.example.com
 ```

-if set to true, a check will be performed before each deployment for chef-solo, and if it is not present it will be installed using the omnibus method.

 If you want to use http/https proxy with chef_solo run.
 You have to add following entries to config file.
 They will create _solo.rb_ config file with http/https proxy configured.

 ```ini